Professor Derek Sinclair receives prestigious RSC award

 This work contributes to the advancement of multilayered ceramic capacitors - components that are essential to the operation of the majority of electronic appliances and instruments in use today, from mobile phones to washing machines, cars to supercomputers.

-This honour comes with an associated lecture tour, so Professor Sinclair has been delivering lectures on his work at four venues around the country, and will be presented with his award at the final lecture in the Department of Chemistry at St Andrews University on 27 May 2020.
+This honour comes with an associated lecture tour, so Professor Sinclair has been delivering lectures on his work at four venues around the country, and will be presented with his award at the final lecture in the Department of Chemistry at the St Andrews University on 27th May 2020.